quat1024/incorporeal-3/README.md

   * will be integrated into the main addon, and not its own thing
 * Corporea Soul Core
   * I still like this idea a lot, but want to make it much cheaper to access
-  * (tentatively) just put a corporea spark on a player head
+  * (tentatively) Just put a corporea spark on a player head
+  * ...This could go in Botania

 # Build information